Showtime for Stadia cloud gaming service

 San Francisco (AFP)

-Google sets out to transform the video game world with its Stadia service crafted to let people access console-quality games as easily as they do email.
+Google set out to transform the video game world Tuesday with the launch of a Stadia service crafted to let people access console-quality games as easily as they do email.

+Within moments of Google flipping the switch to turn on Stadia, gamers began firing off complaints from sluggish play action to not receiving kits or access codes.

+Some gamers, notoriously protective of their world, lashed out at the very notion of disrupting the reliance on consoles or personal computers with a service that hosts titles in the cloud and promises access on smartphones, tablets and more.

 Stadia games are also playable using Google Chrome web browser software on computers as well as with Google-made Pixel smartphones from the second-generation onward.